 On July 12, 2019, the General Secretariat of INTERPOL notified the lawyers of the Chechen Charity and Human Rights Association VAYFOND that the native of the Chechen Republic, Mr. Ali Bakaev, is no longer the subject of international investigation.
 On the recommendation of lawyers, information about this has not been spread until today.

-Bakaev Ali Umarovich was placed on the international wanted list upon the request of the authorities of the Russian Federation on June 7, 2017 in connection with the charges of creating an armed formations not envisaged by federal law, as well as an encroachment on the life of a soldier in the purpose of obstructing his lawful activities.
+Bakaev Ali Umarovich was placed on the international wanted list upon the request of the authorities of the Russian Federation on June 7, 2017 in connection with the charges of creating an armed formation not envisaged by federal law, as well as assassination attempt against a soldier in the purpose of obstructing his lawful activities.

 The authorities accuse Mr. Bakaev of organizing an attack on the military unit of the National Guard in the village of Naurskaya in the Chechen Republic on March 24, 2017.
 According to their version, six servicemen were killed during the attack, three were injured.
 Also during the attack, six attackers were killed.
 Mr. Bakaev himself, according to the investigation, did not directly participate in the attack and on March 22 left Russia for Egypt.